brunorijsman/quantum-path-computation-element/README.md

 entangled Bell pairs at points A and Z. These Bell pairs are consumed by quantum application end-points running at points A and Z. The Bell pairs can be consumed directly, e.g. for Quantum Key Distribution (QKD).
-Or the Bell pairs can be consumed to teleport qubits with an arbitrary state for more general distribute quantum applications.
+Or the Bell pairs can be consumed to teleport qubits with an arbitrary state for more general distributed quantum applications.

 The application is able to request that these end-to-end entangled Bell pairs are generated at a specific rate, e.g. 10 Bell Pairs Per Second (BPPS).
 The job of the quantum path